-Deck lists or team lists must always be collected at Premier Events, and checks for legality should be performed at any time the tournament progresses from Swiss to Single Elimination, as well as randomly throughout Swiss rounds.
+Deck lists or team lists must always be collected at Championship Series Events, and checks for legality can be performed at any time during any phase of the tournament.

-Pokémon Organized Play expects that legality checks will be performed on at least 10% of decks or teams, but recommends that tournament staff strive to complete as many as is reasonable.
+Pokémon Organized Play expects that legality checks will be performed on at least 10% of decks or teams but recommends that tournament staff strive to complete as many as is reasonable.